Industry Guide

 This industry has moderate regulatory obligations with sector-specific requirements.

-About ePrivacy Directive
+About ePrivacy

 The EU directive governing privacy in electronic communications, covering cookies, direct marketing, traffic data, and the confidentiality of communications — often called the "Cookie Law".

-ePrivacy Directive Impact on Retail & E-Commerce
+ePrivacy Impact on Retail & E-Commerce

 Retail and e-commerce businesses collect extensive personal data through online shopping, loyalty programmes, marketing databases, and payment processing.
 The ePrivacy Directive's cookie consent requirements directly affect every online retailer, while GDPR governs customer data management, profiling for personalised recommendations, and direct marketing communications.
 Retailers using AI for dynamic pricing, customer segmentation, product recommendations, and chatbots must assess these systems under the AI Act's risk framework.
 Large retailers operating physical stores must also manage employee data, CCTV surveillance, and in-store tracking technologies in compliance with data protection rules.

-Key ePrivacy Directive Requirements for Retail & E-Commerce
+Key ePrivacy Requirements for Retail & E-Commerce

-Key ePrivacy Directive Articles for Retail & E-Commerce
+Key ePrivacy Articles for Retail & E-Commerce

 Confidentiality of communications